 As all software developers know, of course our 'baby' is never finished.
 And in our case that is even more so, since there are so many features to be build.
 However, the review environment is ready to use.
 We have been using the review environment ourselves since early 2021, and love the way it works.
-But's it's never perfect, and it might have small bugs at the moment (early 2022).
-We realize that, and that's why we react very quickly on bug reports (and that's also why we give quite interesting discounts for now).
+But it's never perfect, and it might have small bugs at the moment (medio 2022).
+We realise that, and that's why we react very quickly on bug reports (and that's also why we give quite interesting discounts for now).

 Is source code safe in the review environment?

 Good question, we always like to talk about OUR security :).